 Tools, Platforms, and Integrations

 A practical stack starts with three layers: content creation (AI + authoring), orchestration (CMS + workflow), and measurement (analytics + experimentation).
-Choose components to minimize handoffs and make automation the default path for repetitive work.
+Select components to reduce handoffs and make automation the normal choice for repetitive tasks.
 Below are concrete selection criteria, integration patterns, and operational tips that accelerate a content program without creating brittle dependencies.

 Stack Components and Selection Criteria